walkerwzy/initDockerImage/README.md

 # initDockerImage
 used for digitalocean vps.

-I write this script is conflict the docker's princeple which one container one funciton, but I just want when I run a new image of digitalocan, I can quickly have these functions works:
+I write this script is not obey the docker's princeple which one container one funciton, but I just want when I run a new image of digitalocan, I can quickly have these functions works:

 + apache
 + shadowsocks